Local Models for Special K\"ahler Metric Singularities Along the Discriminant Locus of the $\mathrm{SL}_2(\mathbb{C})$ Hitchin Base: Introduction

-The asymptotic behavior of the special K\"ahler metric near these strata reveals a parallel with the geometry of a projection hyperk\"ahler manifold $M^{2n}$ with a holomorphic Lagrangian fibration $M^{2n}\to N:=\mathbb{CP}^n$, as studied by Tosatti and Zhang \cite{TZ2020}.
-In particular, Tosatti and Zhang \cite[Theorem 3.4]{TZ2020} showed that hyperk\"ahler metrics with torus fiber volume shrinking to zero collapse to a special K\"ahler metric $\omega_{\rm SK}$ on $N_0$, which becomes singular along the discriminant locus $S:=N\backslash N_0$.
-To address these singularities, they introduce a modification $\nu: \widetilde{N} \to N$ that resolves the discriminant locus as a simple normal crossing divisor in $\widetilde{N}$.
-They demonstrate that the pull-back metric $\nu^* \omega_{\mathrm{SK}}$ is controlled by a logarithmic estimate near the pre-image $\nu^{-1}(S)$.
-In this manuscript, we establish local models for special K\"ahler singularities along the discriminant locus of the $\mathrm{SL}_2(\mathbb{C})$ Hitchin system.
+The asymptotic behavior of the special K\"ahler metric near these strata reveals a parallel with the geometry of a projection hyperk\"ahler manifold $M^{2n}$ with a holomorphic Lagrangian fibration $M^{2n} \to N \coloneqq \mathbb{CP}^n$, as studied by Tosatti and Zhang \cite{TZ2020}.
+In particular, Tosatti and Zhang \cite[Theorem 3.4]{TZ2020} proved that hyperk\"ahler metrics with torus fiber volumes shrinking to zero collapse to a special K\"ahler metric $\omega_{\mathrm{SK}}$ on the regular part $N_0$, which becomes singular along the discriminant locus $S := N \setminus N_0$.
+To address these singularities, they introduced a modification $\nu: \widetilde{N} \to N$ that resolves the discriminant locus as a simple normal crossing divisor in $\widetilde{N}$.
+They demonstrated that the pull-back metric $\nu^* \omega_{\mathrm{SK}}$ is controlled by a logarithmic estimate near the preimage $\nu^{-1}(S)$.
+In this manuscript, we take a first step toward establishing such local models in the Hitchin setting.
+Specifically, following the framework established by Hitchin \cite{hitchin2019critical,hitchin2021integrable}, we consider the strata $\mathcal{B}_d$ for $1 \leq d \leq 2g-2$ and $\mathcal{B}_{\mathrm{ab}}$ as introduced in Definition~\ref{def stratum}.
+For these strata, we construct explicit local asymptotic models that describe the behavior of $\omega_{\mathrm{SK}}$ near $\mathcal{D}$.